Neil Flanz

-Neil Lanny Flanz (June 22, 1938 - Dec 2, 2021) was a Canadian pedal steel guitarist who grew up in Montreal.
+Neil Lanny Flanz (June 22, 1938 – December 2, 2021) was a Canadian pedal steel guitarist who grew up in Montreal.
 In the mid-1960s he moved to Nashville and played on the Grand Ole Opry.
 He later lived in Florida and Austin, Texas.
 The Austin Chronicle dubbed Flanz' playing style as "country traditionalist".
 He is perhaps best known for his performance as a member of Gram Parsons' Fallen Angels.
 He played and toured for over 30 years with artists including Marcia Ball, Emmylou Harris, Charlie Louvin and Joe Sun.
 Flanz was inducted into the International Steel Guitar Hall of Fame in 2016.

 Biography

 His musical influences as a child included Jimmie Rodgers, Wilf Carter, Hawaiian music and the Grand Ole Opry radio broadcasts.
 He began playing guitar at the age of 13 when his parents bought him a flat top guitar; by the time he was 17, he had moved on to the lap steel guitar and played a double-neck Fender Stringmaster.
 He was influenced by Bud Isaacs' unique sound on a 1954 Webb Pierce recording called "Slowly", the first hit record to feature a pedal steel guitar.
 In order to replicate this new sound, Flanz enlisted Montreal steel guitarist George Essery to modify his guitar with a pedal.

 His first job as a musician was with Cowboy Jack, a Montreal artist with several country music hits in French.
 During the ensuing years, he worked with various musicians in Montreal and began making albums of his own, including 1962's Neil Flanz and his Nashville Steel, and 1964's Get On The Star Route (recorded in Toronto using an Emmons Stereo pedal steel guitar).
 The success of the two albums gained him recognition, both in Canada and the United States.
 He toured in the Toronto area with Dusty King, and in Ontario with Jack Kingston and Gary Buck.

 At age 24, Flanz worked in Montreal's "Country Palace" backing up many Nashville artists including Charlie Louvin of the Louvin Brothers duet.
-After obtaining his green card, Neil moved to Nashville, where he worked as a session guitarist and toured with Louvin, Jean Shepard, Billy Walker, Ray Pillow and many other Grand Ole Opry artists.
+Charlie Louvin brought Flanz to Nashville and got him his green card by saying no other steel guitarist would do.
+After obtaining his green card, Flanz moved to Nashville, where he worked as a session guitarist and toured with Louvin, Jean Shepard, Billy Walker, Ray Pillow and many other Grand Ole Opry artists.
 He eventually connected with Nashville’s "The Kelly Rogers Breed" with a regular engagement at the "Broadway Barn" located near the Ryman Auditorium from which the Opry originated.